April Adult Programs

 HUB Book Club

-March’’s Book: The One by John Marrs.
+April’s Book: Sisters of Fortune by Anne Lee Huber.
 A monthly, hybrid book club open to all on 1st Tuesday evenings!
 Monthly title selections are available through the EMPL catalog.
 Some copies may also be available through our eBook services Libby and Hoopla.
 If you are not currently a member of the club but would like to join us, call 570-421-0800 x311 and ask for Jason, or email jvigorito@monroepl.org for more information or to request a Zoom link.
 New members are always welcome!

 __________________________________